rubygems/guides/specification-reference.md

 <p>All strings must be UTF-8, no binary data is allowed</p>
 </li></ul>

-<p>You can use metadata to specify links to your gem&#39;s homepage, codebase, documentation, wiki, mailing list, issue tracker and changelog.</p>
+<p>You can use metadata to specify links to your gem’s homepage, codebase, documentation, wiki, mailing list, issue tracker and changelog.</p>

 <pre>s.metadata = {
   &quot;bug_tracker_uri&quot;   =&gt; &quot;https://example.com/user/bestgemever/issues&quot;,